Tu or vous means “you” in French. But it depends on who you’re talking to.

-Your parents, your husband/wife, your friends, maybe some of your colleagues.
+Your parents, your husband/wife, your friends, your pet, maybe some of your colleagues.

 You can also use tu with:

-Can I start the conversation with “vous” and switch to “tu” later?
+Can I start a conversation with vous and switch to tu later?

-This also happens when you start a conversation with “vous” because you aren’t sure whether you can use “tu” or not, and then realize using “tu” would be perfectly fine with this person, either because the person invited you to use “tu” or because it just feels right.
+This usually happens because you aren’t sure whether you can use tu or not (for instance, if you’re talking to a new boss or an older person), and then realize using tu would be perfectly fine with this person, either because the person invited you to use tu or because it just feels right.

-How to ask a person if you can use “tu”
+How to ask someone if you can use tu

-Sometimes you won’t know whether you should use “vous” or “tu”.
+Sometimes you won’t know whether you should use tu when you’re talking to someone.
+Fortunately, the French have a verb for that: tutoyer.
 So to be safe, you can ask:

 or in a more formal way: